Operators coming from ring schemes: Model theory of -operators

 Let us take $\mathcal{B}$ from Example \ref{twistex}(1) for $m=1$ and $n=p=2$.
 Then, we have the following formulas for $\fr_{\mathcal{B}}$ and $\fr_{\mathcal{B}^{(2)}}$:

-The next lemma shows that in this case, it is impossible to find $\mathcal{B}$-fields $F_m$ as in Remark \ref{remprin}.
-Actually, the desired construction of a non-satisfiable (in any existentially closed $\mathcal{B}$-field) and finitely satisfiable partial type already fails after the second step! \begin{lemma} Let $(K,\partial)$ be a $\mathcal{B}$-field ($\mathcal{B}$ is as above) and $x\in K$ be such that:
+The next lemma shows that it is impossible in this case to find $\mathcal{B}$-fields $F_m$ as in Remark \ref{remprin}.
+Actually, the desired construction of a non-satisfiable and finitely satisfiable (in any existentially closed $\mathcal{B}$-field) partial type already fails after the second step! \begin{lemma} Let $(K,\partial)$ be a $\mathcal{B}$-field ($\mathcal{B}$ is as above) and $x\in K$ be such that:

 Then, for any $i>0$ we have that:

 \end{lemma} \begin{proof} Let $\partial(x)=(x,y,z)$.
 Then we have:

 By our assumption on $\partial(x)$, we get that $y=0$.
 So, we have: